-The complete Barnard health care program has three components: Medical Services and Drugs, Dental and Flexible Spending.
+The complete Barnard health care program has three components: Medical Services and Prescriptions, Dental and Flexible Spending.
 Benefits begin on the first day of the month following three full months of employment.
 The College provides both individual and dependent coverage.

 Currently, medical coverage is provided by two health plans.
 These are Health Insurance Plan of Greater New York, or "HIP" (HMO), and Oxford "A," a United Healthcare Plan (POS).
 Each of these organizations provides health care (hospital, medical, surgical and prescription drug) for those employees and their eligible dependents living in the areas covered by each of the individual plans.
 The benefits provided emphasize preventive care such as immunizations and physical examinations.
 There is no cost for employees hired before May 1, 2012, for the HIP Plan.
 Employees hired after this date will pay contributions.
 There is an employee contribution for all employees choosing Oxford.
 Please check with Human Resources for the employee cost.
 There are no deductibles nor claim forms to complete if you are in-network.

 Dental coverage is provided by Group Health Incorporated (GHI) at a cost of $17.94 per month for individuals and $68.52 per month for family.
 Basic dental benefits are provided for employees and their dependents according to a fee schedule.
 There are no out-of-pocket expenses for covered services performed by GHI participating dentists.